perpetualKid/GetText.NET/README.md

 Shorter syntax
 --------------

-In `doc/examples/T.cs` you can see an example of shorter syntax creation for GetText:
+In `doc/examples/T.cs` you can see an example of shorter syntax creation for GetText.NET:
 ```csharp
 	T._("Hello, World!"); // GetString
 	T._n("You have {0} apple.", "You have {0} apples.", count, count); // GetPluralString